omnone/youtube-downloader/README.md

 # youtube-downloader
-Download videos from youtube using Python.
+Download songs from youtube using Python.